ag25-lgtm/Astrophotometry-Differential-Light-Curve/README.md

 The p-value was then calculated using scipy.stats to determine the probability of obtaining a chi-squared value at least as large as that observed for both the variable and check stars.

-Since the check star's reduced chi-squared did in fact significantly exceeded 1 (see Results), and the check star is known to be non variable from the Gaia catalogue, the formal SNR-derived flux errors were judged to underestimate the true point-to-point noise.
+Since the check star's reduced chi-squared did in fact significantly exceeded 1 (see Results), and the check and comparison stars were both selected using ASTAP's variable star annotation tool (which cross-references the Gaia catalogue), neither being flagged as a known variable, the formal SNR-derived flux errors were judged to underestimate the true point-to-point noise.
 A possible physical explanation of this is that reported SNR accounts for photon, sky, and read noise, but not scintillation (rapid flux fluctuations from atmospheric turbulence) which are expected to be non-negligible here given the modest 60 mm aperture and the target's low maximum altitude.
 While differential photometry partially cancels scintillation (since target and comparison stars share the same frames and similar sky positions) this cancellation is unlikely to be complete, leaving an additional, unaccounted contribution to flux errors.
-As these systematics are common for a single frame they should impact every star on the given frame in comparably.
-The non-variable check star was hence used as an empirical calibrator: its excess scatter (above the calcualted errors) was translated into a single correction factor, which was then applied multiplicatively to the SNR based errors of both stars.
+As these systematics are common for a single frame they should impact every star on the given frame comparably.
+The non-variable check star was hence used as an empirical calibrator: its excess scatter (above the calculated errors) was translated into a single correction factor, which was then applied multiplicatively to the SNR based errors of both stars.

+This entire correction rests on the assumption that the check star is genuinely non-variable.
+This is supported, but not conclusively proven by, the ASTAP/Gaia annotation check.

 Since $\chi^2_\nu \propto 1/\sigma_F^2$, an error that has been underestimated by a factor of $k$ produces a reduced chi-squared inflated by a factor of $k^2$; the correction factor was therefore taken as the square root of the check star's reduced chi-squared: